 This is particularly true for cloud service providers, who are looking for both higher bandwidth networking and SDN enabled connectivity solutions.

-Colt’s president Kenji Hioki says “Colt is interconnected with 70 data centres in Tokyo alone, helping enterprises with their connectivity solutions needs in the city and across the Asia Pacific region.
+Colt’s president Kenji Hioki says “Colt is interconnected with 70 data centers in Tokyo alone, helping enterprises with their connectivity solutions needs in the city and across the Asia Pacific region.

-“The extended connectivity centred around the Inzai Data Centre district takes us deeper into serving businesses needs in the region and further highlights Colt’s commitment to being better connected.”
+“The extended connectivity centred around the Inzai Data Center district takes us deeper into serving businesses needs in the region and further highlights Colt’s commitment to being better connected.”

 “Businesses can now have greater access to on-demand capabilities, optimal efficiency and scalability in the cloud.”

-The Inzai Data Centre district is designed to withstand earthquakes.
+The Inzai Data Center district is designed to withstand earthquakes.

 This ensures mission-critical coverage and disaster recovery, guaranteeing businesses are always connected, regardless of uncontrollable natural events.

 Customers include data-intensive organisations spanning over 200 cities in nearly 30 countries.